 Those putting efforts toward maintaining lines of rare breed livestock are the saving grace of the livestock sector.
 Rare breeds are more important than the average rancher thinks.

-Rare breeds often fit well with small scale farming or hobby producers as they have many selective characteristics that make them adaptable and hardy and they can often pay their own way through providing specialty products for specialty niches and through selling breeding ewes or rams to other producers.
+Rare breeds often fit well with small scale farming or hobby producers as they have many selective characteristics that make them adaptable and hardy.
+They can pay their own way quickly enough, through providing specialty products for specialty niches and through selling breeding groups (seed stock) or rams to other producers.

 For further information on rare breeds of sheep see: